mark-watson/Java-AI-Book/manuscript/semantic_web.md

 We have already seen a few examples of using RDFS to define sub-properties in the this chapter.
 The Web Ontology Language (OWL) extends the expressive power of RDFS.
-We will not cover OWL programming examples in this book but this section will provide some background material.
+We now look at a few OWL examples and then look at the Java unit test showing three SPARQL queries that use OWL reasoning.
 The following RDF data stores support at lease some level of OWL reasoning:

 -   ProtegeOwlApis – compatible with the Protege Ontology editor
 -   Pellet – DL reasoner